•

 Lives and works between Poços de Caldas (Brazil) and Amsterdam

-After completing his Masters at the Royal College of Art London in 2014, Adriano did a two-year artist residency at De Atelier in Amsterdam and then received the Mondrian Fonds Work Contribution Proven Talent in 2017.
+After completing his master's degree at the Royal College of Art in London in 2014, he was awarded the Kenneth Armitage Young Sculpture Prize in the same year.
+Amaral did a two-year artistic residency at De Ateliers in Amsterdam and received the Mondrian Fonds Work Contribution Proven Talent in 2017.

 • ANA MAZZEI